lifeconsciousness/Video_stabilization/README.md

 ## How to stabilize video

 - Go to video_stabilization.py
-- In the function call specify path to video to be stabilized and output path
+- In the function call specify path to video to be stabilized and output path with file name

 ```python
 stabilize_video('videos/unstabilized/dog_unstabilized_movement.mp4',